HALE VETERINARY CLINIC

 STAFF LOUNGE

 This second view shows my antique dentist's cabinet.
-To the left of this is the yellow chair-side darkroom, where we process the x-ray films.
+To the left of this is the scanner used to digitally process the x-ray sensors we use.
 A sink and storage space fill the rest of the image.

 TREATMENT AREA